 A lab grown diamond is a real diamonds created in a controlled environment that mimic the billion years-long processes of pressure and heat that form natural diamonds.
 Though they are created in a lab, everything about them mirrors naturally-mined diamonds.
 The only difference is the lab grew them instead, in a process that’s infinitely faster, we might add.

 Aether Diamonds are a trailblazer in this genre.
 After their overwhelming success, the phenomenon gained steam, and many more companies have joined the carbon-negative train.

 Carbon-negative diamond makers swipe carbon from the air and morph all the muck contained within it into sparkling diamonds.
 It’s kind of magical, really.
 The whole process claims to remove 15 metric tons of pollution from the atmosphere for every one-carat diamond, so not only are these diamonds created sustainably, they may actually be improving the planet, not just preserving it.

 How are Diamonds Grown in a Lab?

-Imagine some people clad in white lab coats, working in a spacious laboratory, operating super-powerful diamond-making machines.
-Using these specialized machines, the lab specialists mimic what the earth does to manufacture sustainable diamonds in one of two ways.
+Imagine some people clad in white lab coats, working in a spacious laboratory, operating powerful diamond-making machines.
+Using these specialized machines, the lab specialists mimic what the earth does to manufacture certified sustainable and certified carbon neutral diamonds in one of two ways.

 1. Using Chemical Vapor Deposition (CVD)